awesome-english/awesome-english/README.md

 - [Squibler](https://www.squibler.io/random-prompt-generator) is good for speaking and writing.
 You can generate random prompts to inspire or use them in your works.

 - [Plot Generator](https://www.plot-generator.org.uk/story/) - it can help you generate a short story.
 All you need to do is create your characters, write a few words that you want to use, choose your style, an opening, and some ending and it will write a story for you.
-It`s fun))
+It`s fun :)

   **Tools for writing**